 In April 2007 we completed the acquisition of FCI, a privately-held Korea-based fabless IC company focused on mobile TV and wireless communications radio frequency, or RF, applications; in November 2007, we acquired select parts of the Centronix mobile TV business of Korea Information Engineering Services Co., Ltd. ("Centronix") and in October 2011 we acquired select assets of BTL Systems, Inc. ("BTL").
 The products from our FCI, Centronix and BTL acquisitions are for the mobile communications market.
-In the fourth quarter of 2009, we determined that goodwill and certain long-lived assets relating to these products were impaired and recorded an impairment charge of US\$37.4 million.
-In July 2015 we completed the acquisition of Shannon Systems, a privately-held Chinabased supplier of enterprise-class PCIe SSD solutions to China's internet and other industries.
+In the fourth quarter of 2009 and 2017, we determined that goodwill and certain long-lived assets relating to these products were impaired and recorded the impairment charge of US\$37.4 million and US\$10.3 million respectively.
+In July 2015 we completed the acquisition of Shannon Systems, a privately-held China-based supplier of enterprise-class PCIe SSD solutions to China's internet and other industries.
+In July 2017 we completed the acquisition of Bigtera, a software defined storage company.